 It is at this point that a central contradiction in historic site management becomes manifest.
 By saving old buildings we make it possible for people to see them, walk through them, and, by sharing for a few moments the experience of their honored tenants, learn from them.
 We also run the risk of destroying them.

 But at some point in the life of historic properties there may be no other choice.
 James Deetz, professor of anthropology at Berkeley, spoke in Springfield in September as part of a three-day conference on Lincoln site interpretation sponsored by Sangamon State University.
-He argued that when one has an irreplaceable structure such as Lincoln's home, it is irresponsible to allow it to be trampled, poked and pinched into collapse.
-He argued that the purposes of both history and instruction would be better served by building a completely phony Lincoln's home (in which tourists would be able to walk through, touch and sit without worry about damaging priceless artifacts) while the original is secured for use by future scholars.
+He argued that when one has an irreplaceable structure such as Lincoln's home, it is irresponsible to allow it to be trampled, poked, and pinched into collapse.
+He argued that the purposes of both history and instruction would be better served by building a completely phony Lincoln's home in which tourists would be able to frolic without worry about damaging priceless artifacts, while the original is secured for use by future scholars.

 It isn't a new idea.
 Al Banton has suggested it before, often.
 "This sounds like heresy," he says, "but I wonder if people might do better to get more out of Lincoln's home than just seeing it.
 I don't know if just having people pass through it and hoping somebody gets something out of the experience is worth it, when you weigh it against the damage that does to the house."

 Does that seem too drastic a move?
 I was walking pas!
 Lincoln's house one evening not long ago, as I often do.
 For some reason I recalled that just a few miles to the north of that place, on the banks of the same Sangamon River that Lincoln knew as a young man, modern archaeologists have uncovered evidence of widespread Indian habitations dating as far back as the Middle Woodland period.
-Those camps and villages have disappeared except for a few bones, projectile points and smears of ash and rotted wood in the soil, which is all that remains to tell us about these vanished people.
+Those camps and villages have disappeared except for a few bones, projectile points, and smears of ash and rotted wood in the soil.
 What, I mused, if our ancestors had inherited such a relic of that lost people?
 And what if they had been stupid or careless or greedy enough that it was lost so those of us in this century could learn nothing from it?
 What would we think of them then?
-What will our descendants think of us? ■
+What will our descendants think of us? ●